foundling/tutorials/javascript/functional_js/passing_additional_values_to_functional_methods.md

     .some(isZ);
 ````

-Okay, that last one wasn't serious.
-But there you have it!
-Functional methods callbacks taht accept additional parameters!
+Okay, that last one wasn't really serious.
+But there you have it: functional methods callbacks that accept additional parameters!

+By the way, this method is technically called currying, a technique named after the mathematician Haskell Curry (Haskell was named after him as well, and in Haskell, functions as a matter of course curry their values).
+Currying is a technique for evaluating function arguments where, instead of passing all of the arguments you have into a single function, you call a function on one argument and receive a new function that accepts the next one, and so on.
+That's right, I tricked you into learning what currying was!
+The benefit, as we can see, is that your function becomes more flexible, independent of outer context and globals, and more expressive if you use it in the right context.